PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Annual Renewal Fees:

-• Excise tax: $12-200+ (decreases as kayak ages)
+• Annual excise tax: $12-200+ (decreases as the vessel ages)

-• LARE fee: $5-25
+• LARE fee: $5-25 annually

-• Processing fee: $3.50
+• Processing fee: $3.50 per renewal

 How to Renew Boat Registration Online Indiana?

-4. Pay fees with credit/debit card
+4. Pay renewal fees using credit or debit card

 Indiana Boat Registration Number Placement